 Pezoporikos most recently won the league in 1988, under former Greek international Spiros Livathinos, seeing out his career as player/coach.
-Alongside him in midfield in his debut season was locally born Neophytos Larkou, later a long-term regular for the national team and the newly formed AEK Larnaca.
+Alongside him in midfield in his debut season was locally born Neophytos Larkou, later a long-term regular for the national team and the soon-to-be formed AEK Larnaca.

 With EPA relegated in 1994 and Pezoporikos struggling in mid-table, the decision was made to create one club out of the two under-achieving stalwarts: AEK Larnaca.

-Cypriot Cup finalists in 1996, AEK were granted a dream tie in the Cup-Winners’ Cup against Barcelona although not the right to play at the Nou Camp.
+Cypriot Cup finalists in 1996, AEK were granted a dream tie in the Cup Winners Cup against Barcelona although not the right to play at the Nou Camp.
 Playing at the Estadí Olimpic, Bobby Robson fielded Figo, Luis Enrique and Ronaldo against inexperienced Larnaca.
 Keeping the score down to 0-2, AEK surpassed themselves in the home leg, achieving a 0-0 draw at the Neo GSZ.

 In the league, AEK continued to miss out on Europe then hit poor form in 2008-09 and were relegated.
 Bouncing back at the first attempt, the club signed former Dutch international Jordi Cruyff as sports director, who brought with him from Valletta compatriot coach Ton Caanen.
 The pair had also worked together at Metalurh Donetsk.

 Achieving fourth place in 2011, the pair then took AEK on the club’s greatest European odyssey to date.
 On a memorable night in Larnaca, a brace of penalties from former Utrecht midfielder Gregoor van Dijk put paid to Euro veterans Rosenborg Trondheim and sent AEK to the group stage of the Europa League.
-Draws with Schalke and Steaua Bucharest earned points gave the final table a reasonable appearance.
+Draws with Schalke and Steaua Bucharest gave the final table a reasonable appearance.